ABCeylan/ABCeylan.github.io/index.md

 # Hello World!
 <div>
    I am currently junior computer engineering student in Middle East Technical University in Ankara, Turkey.
-I have been improving myself about game development for about one year.
+I have been improving myself about game development for about 8 months.
   <br>
   <br>
   <br>